DUNE/femb_doc/test_stand_expert/ADC/ADC_Shift_Instructions.md

          - Make sure waveform generator is correctly configured.
        	 - Check the current draw to make sure a cable hasnt failed.

-7) Run the FE ADC Tests
+6) Run the FE ADC Tests
     --------------------

-   * If all goes well and chip is fully immersed and reading out correctly, stop the femb_gui and make sure it exits and releases control of the FEMB.
+   * If the chip is fully submerged the readout is stable on all 16 channels.
+Click on "Collect David Adams Data"

    * Start running the FE ADC Test GUI you opened in step 4:
       - Click on power up board.